-The development has begun of the first in Ukraine unified nanosatellite with scientific equipment for space exploration.
+The development of the first in Ukraine unified satellite with scientific equipment for space exploration has begun.

-The instrument will continuously monitor ionizing radiation in the lower layers of the Earth’s magnetosphere, explore the dynamics of the Earth’s radiation belts as a constituent part of space weather, register unsteady fluxes of high-energy electrons and protons at ionospheric and low-orbit satellite altitudes.
+The device will continuously monitor ionizing radiation in the lower layers of the Earth’s magnetosphere, investigate the dynamics of the Earth’s radiation belts as a component of space weather, record non-stationary flows of high-energy electrons and protons at ionospheric and low-orbital satellite altitudes.

-“The most important item in our developments is not even a satellite as a platform, but a scientific experiment.
-It is for it that we develop a scientific “under-the-hood”.
-This refers to the study of the Earth’s radiation belts, space weather.
-The equipment to be installed in the satellite will transmit to us the characteristics of radiation belts to be researched.
-A hypothesis exists that based on these data, the microbursts that affect instruments on the Earth can be investigated or, as an example, earthquakes can be predicted”, - explains Ruslan Antypenko, dean of the RTF.
-Graduate assistants and students will be involved in the development work.
+“The most important thing in our development is not even a satelline as a planform, but a scientific experiment.
+For this experiment we develop scientific “stuffing”.
+It is about the study of radiation belts and space weather.
+The equipment to be installed on the satellite will give us characteristics of radiation belts for research.
+There is a hypothesis that, according to this data,it is possible to investigate bursts that affect the equipment on the Earth or, for instance, to predict earthquakes,” explains R. Antypenko, the Dean of the Radioengineering Faculty.
+Graduate students and students will be involved in the development.

-The unified nanosatellite will be capable to supplement or change the composition of the payload for scientific or applied research and observation in view of the demand of various sectors of industry in Ukraine and abroad.
+The unified nanosatellite will be able to supplement or change the composition of the payload for scientific or applied research and observation according to the needs of different industries in Ukraine and abroad.

-The nanosatellite will have a unified CubeSat 2U format design.
-It contains the scientific payload МіRА_ер,power supply, and orientation systems, on-board computer, communication system. МіRА_ер instrument is a tiny recording analyzer of high-energy electrons and protons of magnetospheric, interplanetary and solar origin.
-The device consists of a detector head with sensitive sensors of elementary charged particles, modules of analog and digital signal processing.
-Particle sensors were developed by the domestic Institute for Scintillation Materials of the National Academy of Sciences of Ukraine.
+The nanosatellite will have a unified construction CubeSat 2U format.
+It contains scientific payload МіРА_ер, service systems of power, orientation, board computer, communication system.
+The МіРА_ер device is a miniature logger-analyzer of high-energy electrons and protons of magnetospheric, interplanetary and solar origin.
+It consists of a detector head with sensitive sensors of elementary charged particles, modules of analog and digital signal processing.
+Particle sensors were developed by the Institute of Scintillation Materials of the NAS of Ukraine.